LLNL/conduit/src/docs/sphinx/blueprint_mesh.rst

 is used.
 The output mesh can be either 2D or 3D.
 For 3D, supply a ``nz`` parameter greater than zero.
 Note that the input tile must consist of a homogeneous set of triangles or quads to extrude the tile into 3D since polyhedral output is not yet supported.
-The ``tiled()`` function produces a single domain comprised of a main mesh, a boundary mesh, and adjacency sets of the output mesh is to be part of a multi-domain dataset.
+The ``tiled()`` function produces a single domain comprised of a main mesh, a boundary mesh, and adjacency sets if the output mesh is to be part of a multi-domain dataset.

 .. code:: cpp